General Residency Information

 - You will be paid effective June 20, 2018, and receive your first paycheck on July 10, 2018.
 You will have access to PeopleSoft to sign up for required direct deposit on June 20th.
 Please note that direct deposit may take up to two pay periods before it becomes effective; therefore, a paper check will be mailed to you.
 Don’t forget to list a PERMANENT address when you send in your info (if you don’t have a permanent address, you can list your parents, sibling, or someone you trust to receive and keep your paychecks for you).
 Payday is every other Tuesday.

 - You will require 3 separate ID badges as a resident at UT Southwestern:

 - Parkland Hospital ID Badge and UTSW ID Badge – Pictures for your Parkland Badge and your UTSW ID Badge will be taken during IM Orientation week.
-On Tuesday, June 20, you will have your photo made for the resident composite, so please dress accordingly (men should wear a tie).

 - VA Hospital Badge – Pictures will be taken AFTER you start your VA rotation.

 Note: You will need to provide proof of identification such as a driver’s license or passport.
 Your badges will carry your legal name as shown on your Social Security card.
 No nicknames allowed.

 The Orientation Planning Committee, comprised of the GME offices from each training institution, have been working together since last fall to thoughtfully compile the relevant topics and identify the individuals most appropriate to develop content and deliver these important messages.